markus-hinsche/weakly-supervised-semseg/report.md

 ## Results

+The models were trained on a Tesla P100, with a `resnet18` backbone and a batch size of `64`, weigth decay of `0.1`.
+In fully-supervised training, the learning rate was chosen to be `3e-4`.
+In purely weakly-supervised training, the learning rate was chosen to be `1e-3`.
+In mixed training, the learning rate was chosen to be `3e-4` for the fully-supervised part and `1e-4` for the weakly-supervised part.

 ### Best reported results from the context

 For a comparison, here are the results from the best performing algorithms in the [challenge](http://www2.isprs.org/commissions/comm2/wg4/vaihingen-2d-semantic-labeling-contest.html).

-* supervised: `91.6%`
+* the best supervised method achieves `91.6%` accuracy
-* unsupervised: `81.8%`
+* the best unsupervised method achieves `81.8%` accuracy

 ### This project's results on 100x100 resolution

-Experiments are often done with src_size/2 which is faster (5sec instead 14sec), but yields a few percent less in accuracy.
+Experiments are often done on a scaled-down image which is faster (approx 5sec instead 14sec), but yields a few percent less in accuracy.

 * training supervised with N1+N2: `83.3%`
 * Task (i): fully-supervised training with N1 only: `76.5%`